Sunday, February 26, 2012

 A little resting at the motel done, and I was standing on the field at the CAV for the final night of my Herschel Adventure, hanging out and schmoozing with my fellow Chiefland Observers one last time.
 For this trip, if not forever.
 It was funny: I wanted it to get dark, and yet didn’t.
 I didn’t want to let go of this moment.
 Which was not enough to stop old Sol from sinking, of course.
 I fired up Bertha, who for once aligned without a complaint or hitch.

 What did I look at?
-I’d decided that given hazy conditions, which appeared to be tending to the worse, I’d settle for the 200+ Herschel 2500s I already had in the bag.
+I’d decided given the hazy conditions, which appeared to be tending to the worse, I’d settle for the 200+ Herschel 2500s I already had in the bag.
 I would not exactly desert the H-project this evening, but I would forget the faint fuzzies.
 I’d run the list I’d made of the “best of the 2500,” the more spectacular of the Big Enchilada’s holdings, that I wanted detailed images of, maybe for use in a book.

 |Manatee Springs State Park|